 Your exam actually doesn’t begin immediately when you enter the interview room.
 You are requested by the examiner to sit and he/she engages you in a very short conversation before the exam starts.
 The questions he/she asks you are not very complex or confusing.
-They are very short, precise and the answers to these questions are always very simple.
+They are very short and precise and the answers to these questions are always very simple.
 So, why do they ask these easy (some might say ‘silly’) questions before they start the exam?
-There are few issues here to consider:
+There are a few issues here to consider:

 - This short conversation makes you feel comfortable and help you relax.

-- This also gives the examiner a good idea about you, your English level, your confidence and so forth.
+- This also gives the examiner a good idea about you, your English level, your confidence, and so forth.